Leo-SLC/data-visualization-challenge/README.md

 Data Visualization Challenge

-Help when I was struggling on this assignment was found on the following resources
+Help when I was struggling on this assignment was found on the following resources.
+I struggled on the line and scatter plots, and properly structuring data for my box plots.

 https://realpython.com/pandas-merge-join-and-concat/#how-to-use-merge